 When released, there was a largely favorable initial response and great feedback.
 Many suggested the addition of mass transit routes for city dwellers or the ability to add more friends for groups.

 Overwhelmingly, users wanted a native app.
-Although the web app was functional and well-received, it wasn't sticky.
+Although the web app was functional and well-received, no one stuck with it.
 Porting this to a native mobile app would resolve that issue.

 What I Learned